 The Vein Care Center of Rochester offers the latest minimally invasive varicose vein treatment options, including Venefit™, formerly known as VNUS Closure® therapy, and laser treatments for spider veins and sclerotherapy for spider veins.
 All of our procedures are performed in a caring, state-of-the-art environment by our team of board-certified surgeons and varicose vein care specialists.
 We’ll be happy to talk with you about all the options we have available.

 VenaSeal™ Closure System – A new "superglue procedure that is being used to successfully to treat varicose veins.
-This procedure takes less than 30 minutes, and involving just one injection of local anesthetic compared to traditional operation known as stripping.
+This procedure takes less than 30 minutes and involves just one injection of local anesthetic compared to a traditional operation known as stripping.
 This treatment uses only a tiny amount of VenaSeal glue to seal up the vein's inner walls.
 The glue is inserted into the diseased vein via a fine catheter tube, which seals the vein shut.
-With virtually no down time, patients can return to their normal activities immediately.
+With virtually no downtime, patients can return to their normal activities immediately.

 In the past, surgery involved “vein stripping,” or the actual removal of the main superficial spider vein.
 This was associated with a 4-6 week recovery time for each leg and the risk of recurrent veins was at least 40% in five years.

 Minimally invasive techniques such as Venefit (VNUS Closure) and laser therapy have replaced traditional vein stripping and are now considered the gold standard in vein treatment across the country.
 By destroying the main superficial spider vein (the greater saphenous vein), the blood is prevented from pooling back down the leg into the varicose vein and it begins to fade over a few months’ time.

 Contact us today to learn more about our services and schedule a consultation.